 Imagine you are being in a relationship and your partner doesn’t express real feelings.
 You can’t trust what he/she says or promises.
 Vice versa, when you are saying nice words more often that you should, you are putting pressure on your partner to say them as many times.

-When you are being too nice in a relationship, you are literally asking your partner to pretend.
+The point I’m trying to make here is that when you are being too nice in a relationship, you are literally asking your partner to pretend.
 No one likes to be in a relationship where he/she has to pretend.
 All these points discussed about niceness, brings us to the ultimate question – is kindness killing you?

 Are you a nice person or not?